-While an education bubble exists, it won't explode until a few of these things occur first:
+While an education bubble exists, it won't pop [update: replacing with the softer term of "pop"] until a combination of a few of these things occur first:

 2. The perception of education changes.
 Echo Boomers were inculcated with "get a degree" messages from everywhere.
 As Echo Boomers mature and make less money than they expected, they will communicate their disappointment with education to the next generation.
 Unless Echo Boomers look back on education with rose color glasses, the next generation will hold a different outlook on education than their parents.